 The application of the Academic Regulations for Professional Doctorates is underpinned by University policies and procedures, to which reference is made at appropriate points within the Regulations.
-Please refer to the Research Student Assessment Policies and Procedures Handbook.
+Please refer to the Academic Regulations for Taught Programmes, the Assessment Handbook for Taught Programmes and the Research Student Assessment Handbook.
 Guidance on the operational Framework for Professional Doctorates is contained in Appendix 12 of the Academic Quality Assurance Manual.